Last Frost Date Kelowna: May 5 — Planting Calendar

 🌶️ Peppers and Hot Peppers

 Peppers need sustained warmth — cool nights stall their development wherever they're grown in Canada.
 Kelowna's summer nights regularly stay above 15°C, which is the threshold peppers need.
 Bell peppers, banana peppers, and hot varieties like jalapeño and serrano all produce abundantly.
-Start indoors 10–12 weeks before April 15 last frost (early to mid-February).
+Start indoors 10–12 weeks before May 5 last frost (late February to early March).

 🧄 Okanagan Garlic